ComputationalMovementAnalysis/computationalmovementanalysis.github.io/W0_1_preparations.md

 # Preparation {#w0-preparation}

-In this course we will be using `R`, RStudio and Git.
-We ask you to install and/or update these programms *before* the start of the course, so that we do not loose time once the course starts.
-We cover the version number we expect you to have and provide some tips on how you should change your RStudio settings.
+In this course we will be using R, RStudio and Git.
+We ask you to install and/or update these programs *before* the start of the course, so that we do not loose time once the course starts.
+In this chapter, we cover the course requirements and some tips on how you should change your RStudio settings.